5 or More Fruits and Vegetables

 Get the family on board.
 Enlisting children's help in planning menus for meals and snacks helps them "buy in" to healthier eating.

 - Try the 3-bite rule.
 Offer a variety of fruits and veggies served different ways, and encourage 3 bites each time they're offered.
-If at first you don't succeed, try, try again: it can take 7 to 10 tastings to please a palate.
+If at first you don't succeed, try, try again: it often takes 7 to 10 tries before your child likes a new food.

 - Peanut butter (with no hydrogenated oil) or hummus pair well with celery sticks.